purenix-org/purenix/docs/quick-start.md

 # Quick Start

-Here's a quick-start guide for playing around with PureNix.
+Here's a quick-start guide for seting up a PureNix project.

-In general, I recommend you take a look at some of our libraries to see exactly how they are packaged, and copy what they do.
+If something is unclear, you can always take a look at some of our libraries to see exactly how they are packaged, and copy what they do.
 For instance, [`purescript-foldable-traversable`](https://github.com/purenix-org/purescript-foldable-traversable) or [`purescript-maybe`](https://github.com/purenix-org/purescript-maybe).